armon/relay/README.md

 relay
 =====

-Golang framework for simple message passing using an AMQP broker
+Relay is a Go framework for task queues, and makes writing code for publishers and consumers very simple.
+It is a wrapper around the AMQP protocol, and relies on a message broker like RabbitMQ.

+The reason Relay exists is that AMQP is a tedious protocol to deal with, and the high level abstraction of a task queue is often something that is desirable.
+With Relay, you simply Publish objects into task queues, and Consume them on the other end.

+# Features

+* Simple to use, hides the AMQP details
+* Flexible encoding and decoding support
+* Configuration changes instead of code changes

+# Documentation

+See the online documentation here: [http://godoc.org/github.com/armon/relay](http://godoc.org/github.com/armon/relay).

 # Example

-Here is an example of a new publisher:
+Here is an example of a simple publisher:

     conf := &relay.Config{Addr: "rabbitmq"}
     conn, err := relay.New(conf)